-The R750 Adjustable Micro Sprayer Kit with six micro sprayers with adjustable stakes and two vortex umbrella-pattern sprayers can be used in a wide range of layouts for watering shrubs, groundcovers, flowerbeds and under trees canopy.
-The kit uses adjustable stakes with micro sprayers with a full circle pattern or 360°, 180° and 90° to provide full flexibility within the installation.
-The micro sprayers used in this kit have no moving parts and distribute the water in a very similar manner to conventional spray heads but with very low flow or with very low application rate.
+The R750 Adjustable Micro Sprayer Kit has six micro sprayers with adjustable stakes and two vortex umbrella-pattern sprayers; it can be used in a wide range of layouts for watering shrubs, groundcovers, flowerbeds and under tree canopies.
+The kit's micro sprayers with adjustable stakes offer a full, half and quarter circle spray pattern or 360°, 180° and 90° to provide full flexibility within the installation.
+The micro sprayers have no moving parts and distribute the water in a very similar manner to conventional spray heads but with very low flow or with very low application rate.
 This kit is a complete kit containing all the parts required to install a complete system.
-This kit can be connected into a 3/4” hose garden or faucet/spigot and we highly recommend installing the 25 PSI pressure regulator (included in this box) after the backflow preventer.
+It can be connected into a 3/4” hose garden or faucet/spigot and we highly recommend installing the 25 PSI pressure regulator (included in this box) after the backflow preventer.
 The pressure regulator is used to lower the incoming pressure of the system to the suggested operating pressure of 25 PSI, which is within the range of recommended pressures for drip irrigation or micro sprinkler systems.
 Please make sure to add this device after the backflow preventer.
-The instruction manual for this kit can found in the kit package
+The instruction manual for this kit can found in the package

 Connect to your water source using the backflow preventer, pressure regulator and swivel tubing adapter.

 Lay the poly tubing in and around plants using compression elbows and tees as needed.
 Leave the poly tubing out in the sun for a few minutes to make it easier to work with.

 Where you would like to place a micro spray, punch a hole in the poly tubing using the hole punch.

 Connect micro sprayers to the 1/2” poly tubing using the included precut pieces of micro tubing.

 Flush the line and close the end of the poly tubing using a figure “8” hose end.